-All purpose soap is available that can be used for doing dishes and washing hands as well as washing your body and hair.
-This kind of soap is usually environmentally friendly and the best option so you don’t need to carry around multiple body washes, detergents, and shampoos.
+All-purpose soap is available for doing dishes and washing hands as well as washing your body and hair.
+This kind of soap is usually environmentally friendly and the best option, so you don’t need to carry around multiple body washes, detergents, and shampoos.
 The lighter you can make your kit, the better off you will be.

 - Headlamp & Batteries

 - Stuff Bags

 Headlamps are the way to go.
 Having your hands free and being able to see in the dark is a hiker’s best option.